emilienogue/theme-resume/content/authors/admin/_index.md

     awarder: WiGRAPH
     summary: |
       I was selected to participate in WiGRAPH’s Rising Stars program, a two-year program of mentorship and workshops co-located with SIGGRAPH 2023 and 2024 to explore potential career trajectories as they enter the job market.
-  - title: SIGGRAPH and SIGGRAPH Asia reviewer
+  - title: Reviewer for SIGGRAPH, SIGGRAPH Asia and Transactions on Graphics (TOG)
   - title: Web administrator for EGSR 2024 conference
   - title: PhD representative for Equality Diversity and Culture Committee at Imperial College London